Aam-Digital/ndb-setup/README.md

 To log errors with [Sentry](https://sentry.io/), simply set the variable `SENTRY_DSN` in the `.env` file to you sentry DSN.

 ## Adjusting the script
-Some things might need to be adjusted based on how you environment looks.
+Some things have to be set for the interactive setup script through environment variables.
-Have a look at the comments at the beginning of the file `interactive_setup.sh`
+Have a look at `interactive_setup.sh` to see which .env files are loaded there.

 1. Domain name for the final applications (variable `domain`)
 2. Prefix for created folders (variable `prefix`)
-3. Location of the `.env` file of the keycloak deployment (see section [User management in Keycloak](#user-management-in-keycloak))
+3. the `.env` file of the keycloak deployment (see section [User management in Keycloak](#user-management-in-keycloak))

 # Deploying under a domain name using nginx-proxy
 In order to make the application's docker container accessible under a public URL, you need to expose it using a tool of your choice.